rails/rails/guides/source/active_record_migrations.md

 on naming conventions and additional (optional) arguments it can also start fleshing out the migration.

+The following sections will cover the various ways you can create migrations based on conventions and additional arguments.

 ### Creating a New Table

 If the migration name is of the form "CreateXXX" and is followed by a list of